medavidallsop/old-post-notice/readme.txt

 == Screenshots ==

+1. Automatically display a customizable notice on posts older than a set number of days.
-1. Post displaying the old post notice.
+2. Post displaying the old post notice.
-2. Includes several settings to configure the old post notice.
+3. Includes several settings to configure the old post notice.
-3. Adds a page under the Posts menu that lists all posts displaying the old post notice.
+4. Adds a page under the Posts menu that lists all posts displaying the old post notice.
-4. Adds a widget to the dashboard homepage that lists all posts displaying the old post notice.
+5. Adds a widget to the dashboard homepage that lists all posts displaying the old post notice.
-5. Replace or append to the default notice when editing a post.
+6. Replace or append to the default notice when editing a post.

 == Installation ==